CycloneDX/guides/SBOM/en/0x10-Introduction.md

 # Introduction
 CycloneDX is a modern standard for the software supply chain.
 At its core, CycloneDX is a general-purpose Bill of Materials (BOM) standard capable of representing software, hardware, services, and other types of inventory.
-The CycloneDX standard began in 2017 in the Open Worldwide Application Security Project (OWASP) community.
-CycloneDX is an OWASP flagship project, has a formal standardization process and governance model, and is supported by the global information security community.
+CycloneDX is an OWASP flagship project, has a formal standardization process and governance model through [Ecma Technical Committee 54](https://tc54.org), and is supported by the global information security community.

 ## Design Philosophy and Guiding Principles
 The simplicity of design is at the forefront of the CycloneDX philosophy.
 The format is easily understandable by a wide